heinovski/plafosim/README.md

 ## Running a Simulation

 You can use the simulator as module as well as from the command-line.
-Currently, only command-line is thorougly tested and thus completely available though.
+Currently, only command-line is thoroughly tested and thus completely available though.

 ### Quickstart